seanquinn917/phase-3-sinatra-react-project/README.md

 ## Functionality

-With this application, a use is able to add or delete a restaurant to the database using a form. in addition to that, there is a form to update the restaurant's information.
+With this application, a user is able to add or delete a restaurant to the database using a form.
+In addition to that, there is also a form to update the restaurant's information.
 There is full CRUD capability on the Restaurant Class.
 In regard to reviews, for each restaurant, a user can read all of the reviews, as well as add or delete a review.